herbert-50/SSE-One/doc/manual.md

 Both *Vel* signals are optional.

+Make sure the record button is on (red light).
+This is the default setting.

 Now a sequence can be entered into the current *record sequence* using the connected MIDI keyboard and the MIDI keyboard can be used to control the modul.